VioletViolaVi/Milestone-Project-1/README.md

 <!-- 1)Overview -->
-# Project Name: My First Project
+# My First Project: BusyBakes
 <!-- para1 -->
 This project is about creating a website for a company that specialises in providing baking classes to people.
 It is focused on advertising baking lessons to users of the site, who are interested in either learning how to bake or improving on their current baking skills.
 The website aims to persuade as many users as possible, to sign up with the company and join their baking classes.
 The name used for the company was BusyBakes.
 The BusyBakes website consists of four different sections: home, testimonials, schedule and about us.
 All sections are accessible via the navigation bar at the top of the screen and are placed on a single HTML page.
 Each section details relevant information required to convince users to join BusyBakes.
 <!-- para2 -->